One-dimensional Chern-Simons theory and the $\hat{A}$ genus: Introduction

 \subsection{Our results from the perspective of derived geometry}

 A field theory, classical or quantum, is a geometric construction, and it is useful to pinpoint what our construction means in the language of geometry.
 Before describing our constructions, we introduce a bit of terminology.
-Throughout the paper, we use dg manifolds,\footnote{See the appendix for a quick introduction to these spaces.} a rather concrete and primitive version of derived geometry well-suited to the explicit computations of field theory.
+Throughout the paper, we use dg manifolds,\footnote{See appendix \ref{DGmanifolds} for a quick introduction to these spaces.} a rather concrete and primitive version of derived geometry well-suited to the explicit computations of field theory.
 Essentially, a dg manifold is a ringed space where the underlying space is a smooth manifold and the structure sheaf is a sheaf of commutative dg algebras.
-The key spaces that appear in our field theory are the classifying space of an $\L8$ algebra $B\fg$, the de Rham space $X_\Omega$ of a smooth manifold $X$ (this space is essentially the quotient of $X$ where nearby points are identified), and the derived loop space $\sL M$ of a dg manifold $M$, which is the derived mapping space $\Maps(S^1_\Omega, M)$.
+The key spaces that appear in our field theory are the classifying space of an $\L8$ algebra $B\fg$, the de Rham space $X_{dR}$ of a smooth manifold $X$ (this space is essentially the quotient of $X$ where nearby points are identified), and the derived loop space $\cL M$ of a dg manifold $M$.

 Classical field theory fits easily into the language of geometry: a space of fields is simply a mapping space (or space of sections of some bundle) and a classical theory picks out a subspace satisfying some system of equations.
-Fix an $\L8$ algebra $\fg$ and let $\fg \oplus \fg^\vee[-2]$ denote the split, square-zero extension of $\L8$ algebras.
-Our classical Chern-Simons theory picks out a space with two equivalent descriptions: \begin{itemize} \item the moduli space of flat $\fg \oplus \fg^\vee[-2]$ connections on $S^1$ or, equivalently, \item the mapping space $\sL T^* B\fg = \Maps(S^1_\Omega, T^* B\fg)$. \end{itemize} The global classical observables for this theory are precisely the functions on this space; it is well-known that the functions on a derived loop space $\sL X$ are precisely the Hochschild homology complex of the functions on $X$, which is also the (shifted) de Rham forms on $X$.
+Fix an $\L8$ algebra $\fg$ and let $\DD \fg = \fg \oplus \fg^\vee[-2]$ denote the split, square-zero extension of $\fg$.
+Our classical Chern-Simons theory picks out a space with two equivalent descriptions: \begin{itemize} \item the formal neighborhood of the trivial connection in the moduli space of flat $\DD \fg$ connections on $S^1$ or, equivalently, \item the formal completion around the constant maps in the mapping space $\Maps(S^1_{dR}, T^* B\fg)$. \end{itemize} We denote this {\em derived loop space} by $\cL T^*B\fg$.\footnote{There are several spaces that could reasonably be called the derived loop space, but this one is the most relevant for our purposes.
+In \cite{GGonL8}, we use Costello's formalism for derived smooth geometry to discuss these different options.} The global classical observables for this theory are precisely the functions on this space; it is well-known that the functions on a derived loop space $\cL X$ are quasi-isomorphic to the Hochschild homology complex of the functions on $X$, which is also quasi-isomorphic to the regraded de Rham forms on $X$.
 Hence, the classical observables are

 When we quantize, we deform this complex over $\RR[[\hbar]]$.\footnote{The relationship between the derived loop space, Hochschild and cyclic homology, and the Chern character has been explored extensively \cite{BZN}, \cite{TV}.}